marijnio/vegan-thank-you-notes/README.md

 **Be sure to leave this card with a nice tip!**

-*Make sure check if your print shop has corresponding file specifications for their services.
-The ones in use are quite common and may be found below.*
+*Don't forget to check if your print shop has corresponding file specifications.
+The specs in use are quite common and may be found below.*

 ## Files